Hackathon: Porting and Optimization for Hunter

 • a preparation phase with introduction to programming model, architecture, topology and discussion of your project and goals for the hackathon, taking place January 13-15 (online),

-• the actual coding phase, where you will work towards your goal and optimize your code for Hunter, taking place January 27-31 (hybrid).
+• the actual coding phase, where you will work towards the defined goal, see below, and port your code to Hunter, taking place January 27-31 (hybrid).

 HLRS's next supercomputer system called “Hunter” is available in 2025.
 As for every new system, users have to spend some effort into porting their code and workflow to the new environment.
 Furthermore, the vast majority of Hunter’s compute power will be delivered by the GPU part of the APU, which requires users to adapt their hot loops in order to offload them to the GPUs.
 In this hackathon we will hence support our users in doing both.

 In order to offload to GPUs, multiple programming models (HIP, OpenMP device offloading, PSTL/do concurrent) are available depending on the programming language used.
 In preparation phase, we will also discuss pros and cons of those models based on your situation and provide you with information on how to use them.
-Further you should present and define goals for the coding phase.
+Further, you and the support staff will decide togher which are suitable goals for the coding phase and how to proceed.

-In the coding phase, you will work towards your defined goals supported by HLRS user support staff, HPE and AMD specialists to help with issues related to tools provided by those companies.
-We expect that you will be optimizing your code for the new system, so building with the respective compilers, linking against highly optimized numerical libraries provided by CPE, and using CPE’s performance analysis tools will be an issue.
+In the coding phase, you will work towards your defined goals supported by HLRS user support staff, HPE and AMD specialists.
+We expect that you will be porting your code for the new system, so building with the respective compilers, linking against highly optimized numerical libraries provided by the Cray Programming Environment (CPE), and using CPE’s performance analysis tools will be the main task.

 Due to the large number of groups using HLRS’ systems but limited support staff, the number of participants needs unfortunately to be limited.
 In order to use the system as efficiently as possible, we have to focus on groups holding medium and large compute time budgets.
 We hence reserve the right to select attendees!